How to install Azion Bot Manager Lite from Azion Marketplace

 and action

-are mandatory variables to be defined, you can add and define more variables, according to your needs, as shown in the example below that includes integration with a SIEM.
+are mandatory variables to be defined, you can add and define more variables, according to your needs, as shown in the example below:

 - When you’re done, click the Save button.